Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Experiments

+Furthermore, we observe that without TAPT, adapters achieve larger gains over FFT.
+However, when TAPT is applied, FFT becomes comparable to PEFT, although \pt{} and \uni{} still yield the greatest improvements, depending on the dataset and AL method used.
+In \Cref{fig:tapt-bar}, we select the adapters that achieved the best improvement according to \Cref{tab:aucs} without TAPT and show their RIPL value compared against FFT as well as their corresponding version when TAPT is applied.
+We conjecture that TAPT reduces the performance gap between adapters and FFT by inducing FFT to emulate PEFT in aspects such as training dynamics and representation space --- a hypothesis we explore in more detail in \Cref{sec:analysis}.

-We further investigate the behavior of AL methods and their performance throughout individual steps, where we compare adapters against FFT models. \Cref{fig:subj} shows the learning curves for corresponding adapter models with and without applying TAPT.
-We show the learning curves for the \subj{} dataset to avoid clutter, as we noticed similar trends on other datasets we used. \pt{} and \uni{} seem to be invariant of a particular AL method, showing better overall performance compared to \adapter{} and \lora{}.
-These latter adapters, however, show superior label efficiency with \ent{} and \mc{}, whereas \cs{} and \dal{} yield modest improvements but still outdo passive learning.
-These results are particularly pronounced when TAPT is applied to \adapter{} and \lora{}.
-TAPT typically boosts performance throughout the AL steps, though it appears that \cs{} and \dal{} glean less benefit from it than the entropy-based methods we used.
+We further investigate the behavior of adapters with AL throughout the individual steps. \Cref{fig:subj} shows the learning curves for corresponding adapter models with and without applying TAPT.
+Due to space constraints, we show the learning curves only for the \subj{} dataset, as similar trends occur for other datasets.
+Without TAPT, the performance of adapters is largely independent of the specific AL method used, where \pt{} and \uni{} consistently outperform \adapter{} and \lora{} across all AL steps.
+With TAPT, the differences between AL and random sampling are more pronounced starting from the early steps, typically already with $200$ instances.
+In contrast, the gap becomes more apparent only with $500$ or more instances when TAPT is not employed.